-Sam is 19 years old and has been an active artist since he was three years old.
+Sam has been an active artist since he was three years old.
 He has been particularly interested in creating sculptures out of unusual mediums, including shredded paper and sand.
 Sam is a self-taught foil sculptor and he has created many pieces from tiny insects to very large dragons.

 In addition to foil sculptures, Sam creates amazing mixed-media creatures out of foil, paper-mache, and clay, and he likes to develop new origami patterns.
 Sam’s academic and personal interests are strongly rooted in science and he aspires to become a scientist specializing in environment science.